Every student a maker!

 Own hardware and software

 Leaphy develops and designs its own robots and software.
-For example, there is the Leaphy Flitz for budding technicians from grade 5 of primary school.
+For example, there is the Leaphy Flitz for beginning techies from grade 5 of primary school.
 The Leaphy Starling is for the lower years of secondary education.
-The Leaphy Original, where it all began, designed by Hannah and Vroukje, for students from the first year of secondary school through to senior years, and even for vocational and higher professional education.
+The Leaphy original, where it all started, designed by Hannah and Vroukje, for everything from the first year of secondary school to senior years and even for vocational and higher professional education.

 Why Robotics?

 Robotics is something you do with both your hands and your head.
-It is fun and educational; robotics offers space to all students: creative, technical, linguistic, and mathematical.
+It is fun and educational, and robotics offers space for all students: creative, technical, linguistic, and mathematical.

 -